 These events will fall into one or more of the following categories.

 - SAPPHIRE MEMBERS ONLY: Closed Focus/Discussion Groups – online or in person to discuss some of the challenges faced and explore some of the barriers to disclosure and full inclusion at work.
-To create a safe place for honest discussion and disclosure, these events will be open to LGBTI women within Pride Inclusion Programs member organisations only.
+To create a safe place for honest discussion and disclosure, these events will be open to LBGTQ women and non-binary people who may be perceived as female or feminine, within Pride Inclusion Programs member organisations only.

 - SAPPHIRE MEMBERS AND THEIR ALLIES: Networking Events – open to Sapphire members from Pride in Diversity member organisations and their allies.
 An opportunity to network and hear from some of our inspirational role models and/or Sapphire Ambassadors.
 Where possible, and where we have permission, speakers will be recorded so that they can be shared across the Sapphire network.
 These events will be promoted to a discreet audience, open to Sapphire members and a supporting guest/ally.

-- SEMI-PUBLIC EVENTS – open to LGBTI women and their allies regardless of whether or not you are from a Pride Inclusion Programs member organisation.
+- SEMI-PUBLIC EVENTS – open to LGTBQ women and non-binary people and their allies regardless of whether or not you are from a Pride Inclusion Programs member organisation.

 - OPEN EVENTS – open to everybody.
 Advertised widely.